jobrunr/website/content/en/documentation/pro/jobrunr-pro-dashboard.md

 ## Restrict access using OpenID authentication
 {{< label version="enterprise" >}}JobRunr Pro Enterprise{{< /label >}} {{< label >}}Preview{{< /label >}}

-JobRunr Pro Enterprise adds the possibility to protect the dashboard using OpenId authentication and is currently available for a select number of customers as it is in preview.
+JobRunr Pro Enterprise comes with out-of-the-box Single Sign On (SSO) support and adds the possibility to protect the dashboard from prying eyes.
+Using the OpenId Connect Integration, you can decide which users have access and has support for multiple roles (readOnly, allowAll, ...).
+It is currently available for a select number of customers as it is in preview.

 To configure it, use the following settings:
 ```
-org.jobrunr.dashboard.openid-authentication.provider=keycloak # one of keycloak, google, okta or springauthorizationserver
 org.jobrunr.dashboard.openid-authentication.openid-configuration-url=http://localhost:8080/realms/master/.well-known/openid-configuration
-org.jobrunr.dashboard.openid-authentication.openid-base-url=http://localhost:8000/
 org.jobrunr.dashboard.openid-authentication.client-id=client-id # the clientId that is configured in your OpenID Authorization server
 org.jobrunr.dashboard.openid-authentication.client-secret=client-secret # the client secret that is configured in your OpenID Authorization server
 ```